2014 Mayo County Council election

-A Mayo County Council election was held in Ireland on 23 May 2014 as part of that year's local elections.
-Thirty councillors were elected for a five-year term of office from four local electoral areas by proportional representation with a single transferable vote.
-This represented a reduction of 1 councillor since 2009 and 1 a reduction in 2 electoral areas.
+An election to all 30 seats on Mayo County Council was held in Ireland on 23 May 2014 as part of the 2014 Irish local elections, a decrease from 31 seats at the 2009 election.
+County Mayo was divided into four local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

-While Fine Gael remained the most popular party in Mayo in terms of vote share the party surrendered its previously held overall majority on Mayo County Council and lost 7 seats in the process to be reduced to 10 councillors.
+While Fine Gael remained the most popular party in Mayo in terms of vote share, the party surrendered its previously held overall majority on Mayo County Council and lost 7 seats in the process to be reduced to 10 councillors.
 Several long-serving members lost their seats in the process and the Taoiseach's brother, Henry Kenny, was a near casualty in Castlebar.
 Fianna Fáil gained 3 seats in the election to return with 10 councillors, the same numbers as Fine Gael.
-Their gains came in Ballina, Castlebar and in Claremorris.
-The party missed out on an additional seat in West Mayo due to running too many candidates, transfer leakage and the fact that the previous incumbents had retired.
+Their gains came in Ballina, Castlebar, and Claremorris.
+The party missed out on an additional seat in West Mayo due to running too many candidates, transfer leakage, and the fact that the previous incumbents had retired.
 Sinn Féin made modest gains by gaining a seat in Castlebar to add to their delegation, although the party was very close in Ballina.
 Independents garnered a large vote share in each LEA and increased their numbers to 7 seats.